changchuming/changchuming.github.io/_posts/2016-5-7-A-Revelation-of-Sorts.md

 fullview: true
 ---

 Before I left Singapore, I read about a half dozen articles on travel that my friends shared on Facebook.
 That’s the amazing thing about Facebook nowadays.
 They see that you’re clicking something and they just keep feeding you more.
-The downside is that your Facebook feed becomes an echo chamber, but then again, I think that I’ve read enough about that on Facebook.
+The downside is that your Facebook feed becomes an echo chamber, but then again, I think I’ve read enough about that on Facebook.

 About half of these articles extolled the virtues of travelling, while the other half denounced travellers as classist, pretentious, and overbearing.
 To be honest, they didn’t much have an impact on me, as I was more concerned over the practicalities of living abroad.
 I simply stowed these opinions away at the back of my mind.